Mazamars312/N64_PIF_REPLACEMENT/README.md

  The PIF processes will be as follows
   * Check the PIF ram's last byte to communicate with the N64.
-  * If there is a change to the last byte. check what processes will be ran.
-    0x80 = normal channel Loop
+  * If there is a change to the last byte. check what processes will be ran. (need to check these) 0x80 = normal channel Loop
     0x20 = CRC check - for 6/7105 CRC checks
     0xC0 = clear PIF ram